 Understand the test structure and the format

-– A clear understanding of the test format, structure, and related requirements will go a long way in setting up the required action plan, so the importance of this step should not be underestimated.
-Go to official website for the GMAT, and know the demands of the test.
-Other than the concepts tested on the GMAT, you must have a clear understanding of the scoring process and adaptive feature of the test.
+A clear understanding of the test format, structure, and related requirements will go a long way in setting up the required action plan, so the importance of this step should not be underestimated.
+Go to the official website for the GMAT, and know the demands of the test.
+Other than the concepts tested on the GMAT, you must have a clear understanding of the scoring process and the adaptive feature of the test.

 Take a diagnostic test

 Before gearing up for the GMAT, take a diagnostic test and assess your strengths and weaknesses.
 This full-length GMAT diagnostic test will help you understand the real test conditions and the score obtained will act as a benchmark on the basis of which you can evaluate your performance in the future.
 Unless you know your initial level, you will not be able to gauge how effective your GMAT preparation plan is.
 You can schedule an appointment for the GMAT online diagnostic test by calling at a Manya – Princeton Review center near you.
 Find a practice GMAT Test near you here.

 Get the resources in place